Recursive Identification of Binary-Valued Systems under Uniform Persistent Excitations: Other application of SPAO

 {B.\arabic{equation}}

-The construction of SPAO can be applied to many online identification algorithms of set-valued systems.
-For set-valued systems with threshold $C_k$, a large number of recursive identification algorithms can be represented as
+Firstly, the construction of SPAO can be applied to many online identification algorithms of {binary-valued} systems.
+For {binary-valued} systems with threshold $C_k$, a large number of recursive identification algorithms can be represented as